mas-chat/mas/doc/MAS-client-API.md

 Introduction
 ============

 MAS protocol is message based, server driven and built on top of long polling.
-WebSockets support is straightforward to add when all browsers and mobile OSes support it properly.
+It is designed with WebSockets support in mind.
+WebSockets transport will be added when all browsers and mobile OSes have adequate support for it.

 Overall approach is: